ploneintranet/ploneintranet/docs/development/components/plonesocial.rst

 The social functionality heavily relies on ``pat-inject`` for AJAX interactions.
 In combination with nested template re-use the template structure becomes quite a puzzle.

-The Plone implementation tries to closely follow the template naming from the :doc:`prototype` so that any changes in the prototype can easily be ported to the corresponding TAL template.
+The Plone implementation tries to closely follow the template naming from the :doc:`../frontend/prototype` so that any changes in the prototype can easily be ported to the corresponding TAL template.

 This diagram presents an overview of the prototype injection and composition: